How to deal with damp and mould in social housing

 How to complain

-You can complain if your landlord is not dealing with damp and mould properly.
+You can complain if your landlord does not follow the rules for dealing with damp and mould.

-You have to complain to your landlord first.
-You can then take your complaint further to the Housing Ombudsman.
+Complain to your landlord first.
+You can then take your complaint to the Housing Ombudsman.

 Find out how to complain about your landlord.